jxnl/blog/docs/writing/posts/rag.md

 !!! note "What is RAG?"

-    Retrival augmented generation (RAG) is a technique that uses an LLM to generate responses, but uses a search backend to augment the generation.
+    Retrieval augmented generation (RAG) is a technique that uses an LLM to generate responses, but uses a search backend to augment the generation.
 In the past year using text embeddings with a vector databases has been the most popular approach I've seen being socialized.

 <figure markdown>
   ![RAG](img/dumb_rag.png)